-4.3 Anonymous Allegations
+4.3.
+Anonymous Allegations

-- 4.3.1 Employees are encouraged to put their name to an allegation.
-Allegations expressed anonymously are much less powerful and more difficult to address, but they will be considered at the discretion of the Governing Body.
+- 4.3.1.
+Employees are encouraged to put their name to an allegation.
+Proper investigation may be more difficult or impossible if we cannot obtain further information and it is also more difficult to establish whether allegations are credible.
+Anonymous allegations will be considered at the discretion of the Governing Body.
 In exercising the discretion, the factors to be taken into account would include: - the seriousness of the issues raised; - the credibility of the concern; and - the likelihood of confirming the allegation from attributable sources.

-4.4 Untrue Allegations
+4.4.
+Untrue Allegations

-4.4.1 If an employee makes an allegation in good faith, but it is not confirmed by the investigation, no action will be taken against that employee.
-If, however, there is clear evidence that an employee has made malicious or vexatious allegations, disciplinary action may be taken against that employee.
+4.4.1.
+If an employee makes an allegation where s/he has a genuine concern, but it is not confirmed by the investigation, no action will be taken against that employee.
+If, however, we conclude that an employee has made malicious or vexatious allegations, or with a view to personal gain, disciplinary action may be taken against that employee.

-4.5 Unfounded Allegations
+4.5.
+Unfounded Allegations

-4.5.1 Following investigation, allegations may be confirmed as unfounded.
+4.5.1.
+Following investigation, allegations may be confirmed as unfounded.
 This outcome will be notified to the employee who raised the concern, who will be informed that the Governing Body deems the matter to be concluded and that it should not be raised again unless new evidence becomes available.

-4.6 Support to Employees
+4.6.
+Support to Employees

-4.6.1 It is recognised that raising concerns can be difficult and stressful.
-Advice and support will be made available, as appropriate, to both the employee(s) raising the concerns and the employee(s) subject to investigation.
+4.6.1.
+It is recognised that raising concerns can be difficult and stressful.
+Advice and support will be made available, as appropriate, to both the employee(s) raising the concerns and any employee(s) subject to investigation.

-5 How to raise a Concern
+5. How to raise a Concern

+- 5.1.
 As a first step, an employee should normally raise concerns with their immediate manager or their manager's superior.
 This depends, however, on the seriousness and sensitivity of the issues and who is involved.
 For example, if an employee believes that their immediate manager or their manager's superior is involved, s/he should approach the Headteacher or Chair of Governors.
-An employee (including the headteacher and members of the leadership team) can by-pass the direct management line and the Governing Body if s/he feels the overall management and Governing Body of a school is engaged in an improper course of action.
-In this case please refer to section 7 below.

-- 5.2 Concerns are better raised in writing.
+An employee (including the Headteacher and members of the leadership team) can by-pass the direct management line and the Governing Body if s/he feels the overall management and Governing Body of a school is engaged in an improper course of action.
+In this case please refer to section 7 below. - 5.2.
+Concerns are better raised in writing.
 The employee should set out the background and history of the concerns, giving names, dates and places where possible, and the reasons why s/he is particularly concerned about the situation.
 If an employee does not feel able to put the concern in writing, s/he should telephone or meet the appropriate person.
-It is important that, however the concern is raised, the employee makes it clear that s/he is raising the issue via the whistle-blowing procedure. - 5.3 The earlier an employee expresses the concern, the easier it is to take action. - 5.4 Although an employee is not expected to prove the truth of an allegation, s/he will need to demonstrate to the person contacted that there are sufficient grounds for the concern. - In some instances it may be appropriate for an employee to ask the trade union to raise a matter on the employee's behalf.
+It is important that, however the concern is raised, the employee makes it clear that s/he is raising the issue via the whistle-blowing procedure. - 5.3.
+The earlier an employee expresses the concern, the easier it is to take action. - 5.4.
+Although an employee is not expected to prove the truth of an allegation, s/he will need to demonstrate to the person contacted that there are sufficient grounds for the concern. - 5.5.
+In some instances it may be appropriate for an employee to ask the trade union to raise a matter on the employee's behalf. - 5.6.
+At each meeting under this policy the employee may bring a colleague or trade union representative.
+The companion must respect the confidentiality of the disclosure and any subsequent investigation.

-The Role of Senior Managers
+6. The Role of Senior Managers